BAYNES AND MITCHELL ARCHITECTS

 Picture

-PETER BAYNES
+PETER BAYNES - FOUNDING DIRECTOR

 Peter qualified as an architect in 1983.
 He was an associate director at Powell Moya Partnership where he developed wide-ranging skills in the design and construction of large buildings and in the management of design teams.
 Projects included new buildings for the housing, educational, health, commercial, leisure, and ecclesiastical sectors.

 After leaving Powell and Moya in 1995 he formed a new practice with colleague, Alan Mitchell, to work on smaller-scale residential and commercial projects, building up a portfolio and establishing an office with the ability to undertake larger and more complex projects.
-Peter has a reputation for paying acute attention to detail and in recent years has worked on a number of demanding, high-end projects for which the quality of materials and detailing has been paramount.
+Peter has a reputation for paying acute attention to detail and has worked on a large number of demanding, high-end projects for which the quality of materials and detailing has been paramount.

-ALAN MITCHELL
+ALAN MITCHELL - CONSULTANT

-AWARDS
+AWARDS and PUBLICATIONS

 2018, Command of the Oceans